Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source

-\emph{(1) Continued engagement:} We identify repositories where contributors continued modifying \Code{.cursorrules} files post-adoption.
-For each post-adoption month, we classify as high-confidence if any configuration file was modified, low-confidence otherwise.
-Repositories iteratively refining rules month-by-month likely represent more sustained, systematic integration than those committing once and never touching files again.

-\emph{(2) Adoption breadth:} For each repository, we identify contributors modifying Cursor files (indicating experimentation) and calculate their fraction of total repository commits during observation.
-We split into high-adoption repositories (Cursor users contributed $\geq$80\% of commits, suggesting tool use for most work) versus lower-adoption (Cursor users responsible for lower activity fraction).

-Section~\ref{sec:results} shows findings are robust and amplified in subsamples with higher sustained usage confidence.
-Negative quality effects are stronger---not weaker---among repositories with continued configuration refinement and where Cursor users dominated activity.
-This strengthens causal interpretation: effects are attributable to Cursor adoption rather than spurious correlation with other changes, and main ITT estimates likely understate effects among repositories with intensive, sustained usage.

-\textbf{Model and version heterogeneity.} Our dataset lacks information about which Cursor version or LLM backend individual repositories used, but this doesn't compromise validity.
-Our research question focuses on system-level effects of adopting agentic AI coding tools as integrated development practice, not effects of particular model architectures.
-What matters for causal identification is the discrete adoption event---when repositories begin using Cursor's agentic capabilities---not specific model versions invoked in each session.
-Architectural characteristics distinguishing agentic tools from earlier generations (persistent codebase awareness, autonomous multi-file operations, iterative debugging) are consistent across models available during our observation period.
+\emph{Model and version heterogeneity.} Our dataset lacks information on which Cursor version or LLM backend each repository used; regardless, we still argue that this does not compromise validity.
+Our research question focuses on the system-level effects of adopting an agentic coding assistant as an integrated development practice, rather than the effects of particular model architectures.